 Mariss Jansons © Peter Meisel

-Mariss Jansons was born in 1943 in Riga as the son of the conductor Arvīds Jansons.
+Mariss Jansons was born in 1943 in Riga and is the son of conductor Ar-vīd Jansons.
 He studied violin, piano, and conducting at the Leningrad Conservatory, completing his training as a student of Hans Swarowsky in Vienna and of Herbert von Karajan in Salzburg.
-In 1971 he began his close association with the St. Petersburg Philharmonic as the assistant to Ev-geny Mravinsky.
-Jansons served as Music Director of the Oslo Philharmonic Orchestra from 1979 to 2000 and was Principal Conductor of the Pittsburgh Symphony Orchestra from 1997 to 2004.
-Since 2003 he has led the Bavarian Radio Symphony Orchestra, where his contract has been extended to 2021.
-Starting in 2004 Jansons additionally helmed the Royal Concertgebouw Orchestra Amsterdam for 11 years; in 2015 he was named its Honorary Conductor.
-He has guest conducted the finest orchestras in the United States and Europe, including the Berlin and Vienna Philharmonics; in 2006, 2012, and 2016 he led the latter’s New Year’s concerts.
-His discography comprises many acclaimed recordings, including his Grammy Award-winning account of Shostakovich’s Symphony No. 13.
+Jansons was a prize winner in the conducting competition of the Karajan Foundation in Berlin in 1971.
+In the same year, Evgeny Mravinsky made him his assistant at the Leningrad (now the St. Petersburg) Philharmonic.
+From 1979 to 2000 Jansons served as Music Director of the Oslo Philharmonic Orchestra, and from 1997 to 2004 he was Principal Conductor of the Pittsburgh Symphony Orchestra.
+Since 2003 he has led the Bavarian Radio Symphony Orchestra.
+Beginning in 2004, for 11 years, he additionally led the Royal Concertgebouw Orchestra Amsterdam, which named him Honorary Conductor in 2015.
+Jansons has guest conducted the finest orchestras in the United States and Europe, including the Berlin and Vienna Philharmonics; he has led the latter’s New Year’s concerts in 2006, 2012, and 2016.
+Jansons’ discography comprises many prize-winning recordings, including his Grammy-winning account of Shostakovich’s Symphony No. 13.
 Mariss Jansons is an honorary member of the Society of Friends of Music in Vienna and of the Royal Academy of Music in London; the Berlin Philharmonic has honored him with the Bülow Medal, the City of Vienna with the Golden Medal of Honor, the State of Austria with the Honorary Cross for Science and Art, and the Federal Republic of Germany with the Grand Cross of the Order of Merit.
 In 2013 Jansons, who is also a member of the Bavarian Maximilian Order for Science and Art and a knight of the Order of the Netherlands Lion, received the Ernst von Siemens Music Prize, one of the most prestigious awards in the music world.

 LUCERNE FESTIVAL (IMF) debut on 20 April 1992 with the London Symphony Orchestra in a program of works by Weber and Strauss as well as Mahler’s First Symphony.